willidaniel91/salsolutions/SOP/slack/Communication_With_Slack072017.md

 #### Communication With Slack

 ---
-All work related communications between employees should be done in slack.
+All work-related communication between employees should be done in slack.
 Using _slack_ and its many extensions, you can assign tasks to yourself or other employees and its daily standup functionality will allow all employees to better track progress as well as productivity.

 ##### Sal Solutions slack Group